This post contains affiliate links. Please see our disclosure policy.

 No Equipment Needed

-How to Add High Knees to Your Workouts
+Easy Ways to Incorporate High Knees Into Your Workouts

-High knees is a great warm-up or full-body exercise on its own, but you can also use it in your bodyweight, circuit, or HIIT workouts.
+The high knees exercise is a great warm-up or full-body exercise on its own, but you can also use it in your bodyweight, circuit, or HIIT workouts.

-Here are a few sample high knees workout plan examples to get your started:
+Here are a few sample high knees workout plan examples to get you started:

 Workout #1: 10-Minute Bodyweight-Only Cardio Challenge with High Knees